F-2viperzero/F-2viperzero/README.md

 - 👀 I’m interested in Fighterjets
 - 🌱 I’m currently learning Random stuff; namely C++
 - 💞️ I’m looking to collaborate on nothing im too good to collaborate
-- 📫 How to reach me 00rinsak@gmail.com
+- 📫 How to reach me: 00rinsak@gmail.com
+- 🛫 Aviation Enthusiast

 <!---
 F-2viperzero/F-2viperzero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.